nekocode/DepAnPlugin/README.md

-This is a gradle plugin to extract the dependencies between classes, fields and methods in your Android project.
+This is a gradle plugin to extract the bytecode informatioin of classes & fields & methods, and dependencies between them in your Android project.
 And save to a sqlite database file.

 It's inspried by the Google's [depan](https://github.com/google/depan) project.